 You need to do this because lenders will.
 From their perspective, a ministry loan isn’t only about numbers.
 Equally important are the people who oversee the organization.
 Have they demonstrated a commitment to meet financial obligations?
 Are they realistic about how much debt the organization can handle?
 Are they careful about keeping the organization’s mission primary, never compromising it by over-borrowing?
 And is a succession plan in place in case the senior leader leaves or is suddenly unavailable?

 It’s easier to learn the rules of a game from someone who’s good at it.
-If you’re thinking about refinancing and would like to meet with a member of ECCU’s ministry financing team, start here.
+If you’re thinking about refinancing, contact us to meet with a member of ECCU’s ministry financing team.